blackpuppy/docs/en/development/routing.rst

     have special meaning in the $options array.

     * ``pass`` is used to define which of the routed parameters should be shifted into the pass array.
 Adding a parameter to pass will remove it from the regular route array.
 Ex. ``'pass' => array('slug')``

-    * ``persist`` is used to define which route parameters should be automatically included when generating new urls.
-You can override persistent parameters by redefining them in a url or remove them by setting the parameter to ``false``.
+    * ``persist`` is used to define which route parameters should be automatically included when generating new URLs.
+You can override persistent parameters by redefining them in a URL or remove them by setting the parameter to ``false``.
 Ex. ``'persist' => array('lang')``

     * ``routeClass`` is used to extend and change how individual routes parse requests and handle reverse routing, via a custom routing class.